sanvikarthik/python/README.md

 flush()			Flushes the internal buffer.

-Python List Files in a Directory
-Home » Python » File Handling » Python List Files in a Directory Python List Files in a Directory
+#Python List Files in a Directory
-Updated on: July 27, 2023 | 1 Comment

 To list all files in a directory using Python, you can use the built-in os module.
 Also, there are multiple ways to list files in a directory.
 In this article, We will use the following four methods.
 •	os.listdir('dir_path'): Return the list of files and directories in a specified directory path.